cose-wg/cose-spec/draft-schaad-cose.md

 3. Use of direct key with other recipient structures hands the key to other recipients.

-4. Use of direcct ECDH direct encryption is easy for people to leak information on if there are other recipients in the message.
+4. Use of direct ECDH direct encryption is easy for people to leak information on if there are other recipients in the message.

 5. Considerations about protected vs unprotected header fields.